Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 15
-Access the website with the link : http://natas15.natas.labs.overthewire.org .
+Access the website with the link : http://natas15.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas15
+username : natas15  <br>
-password : TTkaI7AWG4iDERztBcEyKV7kRXH1EZRB
+password : TTkaI7AWG4iDERztBcEyKV7kRXH1EZRB  <br>

 Continuing with the exploitation of web forms, this time we have to submit an username and than check if that is present inside the database.